Some of these dishes are here for their legacy, others are the most well-known, and a few have helped shape Tucson's modern food landscape.

 311 N. Court Ave. • 7725 N. Oracle Rd. • 6910 E. Sunrise Dr.

-Established a few years shy of a century ago, El Charro finally earned itself a James Beard nomination this year.
+Established a few years shy of a century ago, El Charro finally earned itself a James Beard nomination in 2019.

 While the invention of the chimichanga is one of their main claims to fame, you can get chimichangas across the country now.
 However, other places don’t feature the cages of sun-dried carne seca.
 The technique was originally out of necessity for preservation but is still utilized, for its unique texture and intense beefy flavor, today.